Create Dynamic Variable

 (Required)

-The name of the variable you want to create
+Provide the name of the variable you want to create.

 <value to be stored>